guptajeet/DevOps-Projects-30-Days-Challenge/Day-1/README.md

 This utility script ensures that all necessary environment variables are properly set.
 It's crucial for maintaining the security and functionality of the application.

-## 🚀 Future Enhancements

-1. Implement a graphical user interface (GUI) for a more interactive experience.
-2. Add historical data analysis and visualization capabilities.
-3. Integrate with additional weather APIs for more comprehensive data.
-4. Implement user authentication for personalized experiences.
-5. Create a web application version with real-time updates.
-6. Add support for geolocation to automatically detect the user's city.
-7. Implement weather alerts and notifications.

 ## 🚨 Common Issues and Solutions

 During the development of this project, several challenges were encountered.
 Here are some common issues and their solutions: